insaneinthemembrane/LizaGo/README.md

 Buy LizaGo at [Etherdelta](https://etherdelta.com/#0x1a5d62355fdf317877c45f47da357f1ed64e4d61-ETH)

+Please note, EtherDelta is not particularly fast, and refreshing your browser a couple of times is often necessary.

 The cost for 1 LizaGo (LGO) is just 0.00003000 ETH. **Only 2,000,000 (2%) are for sale**.
 Buying LizaGo now will help towards paying **Yobit Exchange for a listing at the "Exclusive" rate**.

 > Upon Yobit listing LisaGo, the remaining tokens, approximately 98,000,000, will be locked in InvestBox.
 The rate of daily interest will be 6%, which means that LisaGo will have sufficient funds to pay her investors for 5-6 months.